volumio/volumio-plugins/plugins/music_service/bandcamp/README.md

 As the name implies, the purpose of this plugin is to allow you to discover music and artists on Bandcamp through Volumio.
 If you come across something you like, consider purchasing it on the Bandcamp website.
 To this end, the plugin displays links for accessing albums, artists and labels on Bandcamp.
 You can also access the album or artist of a currently playing Bandcamp track through the menu in Volumio's player view (click the ellipsis icon to bring up the menu).

 ## Changelog

+0.1.2
+- Display search results by item type (configurable in plugin settings)

+0.1.1
+- Minor change to loading of translations
+- Update readme after branching from `master` for Volumio 2.x

 0.1.1-b.20211021
 - Prepare plugin for Volumio plugin store